cflynn07/myblog/posts/2020-11-09-book-review-free-as-in-freedom.md

 that it's a biography, not a technical book.

 FAIF is a biography of Richard Stallman, activist and founder of the GNU project and the Free Software Foundation.
-The book describes Stallman's childhood and upbringing, his formative years in high school through undergrad and graduate school at Harvard University and MIT, as well as the origins of his political beliefs of regarding freedom to modify, share and use software as one sees fit.
+The book chronicles Stallman's childhood, his formative years in high school through undergrad and graduate school at Harvard University and MIT, as well as the origins of his political beliefs of freedom to modify, share and use software as one sees fit.

 The book is written in such a way that it will appeal to programmers and non-programmers alike.
-Having worked as a software engineer for years, I was familiar with the gist of the GNU, the GPL, the FSF, GNU/Linux's origins, and Stallman's relationship with Linus Torvalds but FAIF filled in the details.
+Having worked as a software engineer for years, I was fairly familiar with the gist of the GNU, the GPL, the FSF, GNU/Linux's origins, and Stallman's relationship with Linus Torvalds but FAIF filled in the details.

 Stallman's philosophical argument for why software should be "free" (free as in freedom, not beer) are compelling.
 Rather than try to re-articulate Stallman's